-- (3) A director of the Company that serves as chief scientist is entitled to a monthly salary of NIS 21 thousand for a part time position.
-In addition, he was allotted options to purchase 330,000 shares of the Company at the price of US\$ 2.73 per share (after adjustment to the distribution of bonus shares in 2007). - In addition, on December 20, 2010 the Company's Board of Directors decided to grant to the Company's chief scientist 100,000 options (non-marketable) that are exercisable into 100,000 ordinary shares of the Company at an exercise price of NIS 9.642 per share, and have a vesting period of 48 months, with 50% of the options vesting on December 20, 2012, 25% vesting on December 20, 2013 and another 25% vesting on December 20, 2014.
-This grant is subject to the approval of the general meeting. - (4) As from October 2007 the Company's Chairman of the Board (hereinafter the Chairman) provides management services by means of a company owned by him for a monthly payment of NIS 30 thousand.
+- (3) As from October 2007 the Company's Chairman of the Board (hereinafter the Chairman) provides management services by means of a company owned by him for a monthly payment of NIS 30 thousand.
 He is also entitled to social benefits comprised of paid vacation, recreation allowance and severance pay as provided by law.
 In addition, the Chairman was granted options to purchase shares of the Company at an exercise price of NIS 12.40 per each underlying share.
-On November 21, 2010 the general meeting approved adjusting the monthly salary of the Chairman to NIS 35 thousand. - (5) On November 22, 2007 the Company approved letters of appointment for two external directors who were appointed by the Company's general meeting of shareholders on November 27, 2007 and were approved by the Company's Audit Committee, Board of Directors and general meeting in December 2007 and January 2008, respectively, pursuant to which they would be paid fixed annual compensation as provided in the Companies Regulations (Rules regarding Compensation and Expense Reimbursement of External Director) 2000 ("the compensation regulations").
+On November 21, 2010 the general meeting approved adjusting the monthly salary of the Chairman to NIS 35 thousand. - (4) On November 22, 2007 the Company approved letters of appointment for two external directors who were appointed by the Company's general meeting of shareholders on November 27, 2007 and were approved by the Company's Audit Committee, Board of Directors and general meeting in December 2007 and January 2008, respectively, pursuant to which they would be paid fixed annual compensation as provided in the Companies Regulations (Rules regarding Compensation and Expense Reimbursement of External Director) 2000 ("the compensation regulations").

 In addition, each one of them was granted options to purchase 40,000 ordinary shares of the Company at an exercise price of NIS 12.40 per each underlying share.

-On November 21, 2010 the Company's general meeting of shareholders approved and ratified an annual participation compensation of NIS 32 thousand and a per meeting participation compensation of NIS 1,600 for a director of the Company, effective as of January 1, 2010. - (6) On August 15, 2010 the Company's general meeting of shareholders approved and ratified an annual participation compensation of NIS 32 thousand and a per meeting participation compensation of NIS 1,600 for a director of the Company, effective as of January 1, 2010.
+On November 21, 2010 the Company's general meeting of shareholders approved reappointment of the external directors for an additional period of three years (from November 27, 2010 to November 26, 2013).

+(5) On August 15, 2010 the Company's general meeting of shareholders approved and ratified an annual participation compensation of NIS 32 thousand and a per meeting participation compensation of NIS 1.6 thousand for a director of the Company, effective as of January 1, 2010.